ppy/osu-wiki/news/2018-06-17-project-loved-week-of-june-17th.md

 [nao - Toaru Shoukoku no Ohimesama](https://osu.ppy.sh/beatmapsets/370605) by [Settia](https://osu.ppy.sh/users/2445897)
 *written by [Kaifin](https://osu.ppy.sh/users/2596942)*

 Toaru Shoukoku no Ohimesama is the quintessential [Settia](https://osu.ppy.sh/users/2445897) map, featuring ridiculous cross screen jumps overtop of a bombastic eroge song.
-If you aren't up to the challenge of the 8 star top difficulty, there are 4 lower diffs that vary in difficulty for you to enjoy!
+If you aren't up to the challenge of the 8 star top difficulty, there are four lower diffs that vary in difficulty for you to enjoy!
 It's got some jumps, yo.

 [![](/wiki/shared/news/2018-06-17-project-loved-week-of-june-17th/osu/maybe-rosy-kiss-hard-dress-style-.jpg)](https://osu.ppy.sh/community/forums/topics/762192)

 [ave;new feat.
 Shirasawa Rie - MAYBE ROSY KISS -HARD dRESS STYLE-](https://osu.ppy.sh/beatmapsets/169650) by [\[CSGA\]Ar3sgice](https://osu.ppy.sh/users/989563)
 *written by [Kaifin](https://osu.ppy.sh/users/2596942)*

-MAYBE ROSY KISS is a classic alternator style map by [\[CSGA\]Ar3sgice](https://osu.ppy.sh/users/989563), who you may know as the mapper of [Satori De Pon!](https://osu.ppy.sh/beatmapsets/46502) and other classics.
+MAYBE ROSY KISS is a classic alternator-style map by [\[CSGA\]Ar3sgice](https://osu.ppy.sh/users/989563), who you may know as the mapper of [Satori De Pon!](https://osu.ppy.sh/beatmapsets/46502) and other classics.
 Originally uploaded in 2014, the map features several patterns that were very ahead of their time, and the map remains a favourite among older age mappers and players, such as [RLC](https://osu.ppy.sh/users/1047883) and [Regou](https://osu.ppy.sh/users/419954).
 Will anyone FC?
-It's **maybe possible**.
+It *might* be possible.

 [![](/wiki/shared/news/2018-06-17-project-loved-week-of-june-17th/osu/mikusabbath.jpg)](https://osu.ppy.sh/community/forums/topics/762193)

 [utsuP - MiKUSABBATH](https://osu.ppy.sh/beatmapsets/235068) by [- Milhofo -](https://osu.ppy.sh/users/3996979), [Haruaki](https://osu.ppy.sh/users/3576537) and [-Tochi](https://osu.ppy.sh/users/3664366)
 *written by [Kaifin](https://osu.ppy.sh/users/2596942)*

-MiKUSABBATH is a fan favourite among players with a massive 369 favourites at the time of writing due to its frenetic mapping and exciting song choice.
+MiKUSABBATH is a fan favourite among players, with a massive 369 favourites at the time of writing due to its frenetic mapping and exciting song choice.
 First uploaded in 2014, the map has gone through several years of modding and has now been left without a scoreboard despite the praise it has received from the community.
 Will the mapper's hard work finally pay off through the advent of the Loved category?

 [![](/wiki/shared/news/2018-06-17-project-loved-week-of-june-17th/osu/figue-folle.jpg)](https://osu.ppy.sh/community/forums/topics/762194)

 [Igorrr & Ruby My Dear - Figue Folle](https://osu.ppy.sh/beatmapsets/466872) by [Shrukaghn](https://osu.ppy.sh/users/6304675)
 *written by [Toy](https://osu.ppy.sh/users/2757689)*

-Those of you familiar with Igorrr already know that the Baroquecore artist loves dialing up the creepiness factor to 11.
-Along with [Shrukaghn](https://osu.ppy.sh/users/6304675)'s spooky background, Figue Folle is the perfect combination of streams and kicksliders to make for a wonderfully enjoyable map.
-2 years and 189 favorites later, it has finally found its way into the Loved category!
+Those of you familiar with Igorrr already know that the Baroquecore artist loves dialing up the creepiness factor to eleven.
+Along with [Shrukaghn](https://osu.ppy.sh/users/6304675)'s spooky background, Figue Folle has the perfect combination of streams and kicksliders to make for a wonderfully enjoyable map.
+Two years and 189 favourites later, it has finally found its way into the Loved category!

 [![](/wiki/shared/news/2018-06-17-project-loved-week-of-june-17th/osu/rasen-hikou.jpg)](https://osu.ppy.sh/community/forums/topics/762195)

 [omoi - Rasen hikou](https://osu.ppy.sh/beatmapsets/340763) by [Arieruco](https://osu.ppy.sh/users/1811271)
 *written by [Toy](https://osu.ppy.sh/users/2757689)*

 Formerly known as Arieeru, [Arieruco](https://osu.ppy.sh/users/1811271) is not an unknown name to those who enjoy graveyarded maps.
-62 graved maps, along with an 1100+ favorite mapset of Snow Drive already in Loved, no introduction is needed for the level of quality Rasen hikou maintains.
-155 favorites, 200 favorites, and another omoi song, Rasen hikou can be considered a mini Snow Drive in a way.
-Fun jumps paired with some spaced streams comes together for an incredibly popular mapset for those not quite at the level of Snow Drive.
+With 62 graved maps and an 1100+ favourite mapset of Snow Drive already in Loved, no introduction is needed for the level of quality Rasen hikou maintains.
+Having 155 favourites, 200BPM, and another omoi song, Rasen hikou can be considered a mini Snow Drive in a way.
+Fun jumps paired with some spaced streams come together for an incredibly popular mapset for those not quite at the level of Snow Drive.

 [![](/wiki/shared/news/2018-06-17-project-loved-week-of-june-17th/osu/feliz-pascoa-pra-todos-voces-apesar-de-ninguem-ter-me-mandado-chocolates.jpg)](https://osu.ppy.sh/community/forums/topics/762196)

 [Maffalda - Feliz Pascoa pra todos voces apesar de ninguem ter me mandado chocolates](https://osu.ppy.sh/beatmapsets/336644) by [Nhawak](https://osu.ppy.sh/users/1572385) et al.
 *written by [Toy](https://osu.ppy.sh/users/2757689)*

-Another song from the ubiquitously popular Maffalda, known particularly for the mapset mononymously known as ["Gangsta"](https://osu.ppy.sh/beatmapsets/175036) by [Blue Dragon aka Mismagius](https://osu.ppy.sh/users/19048), this mapset by fellow Brazilian mapper [Nhawak](https://osu.ppy.sh/users/1572385) features a wealth of guest difficulties from popular mappers.
-This completely Easter themed map has racked up 166 favorites and manages to squeeze 7\* worth of jumps in its 47 second drain time within the top difficulty.
+Another song from the ubiquitously popular Maffalda, known particularly for the mapset mononymously known as ["Gangsta"](https://osu.ppy.sh/beatmapsets/175036) by [Mismagius](https://osu.ppy.sh/users/19048), this mapset by fellow Brazilian mapper [Nhawak](https://osu.ppy.sh/users/1572385) features a wealth of guest difficulties from popular mappers.
+This completely Easter-themed map has racked up 166 favourites and manages to squeeze 7\* worth of jumps in its 47-second drain time within the top difficulty.
 Feliz Páscoa!

 [![](/wiki/shared/news/2018-06-17-project-loved-week-of-june-17th/osu/shinchoku-doudesu-ka-.jpg)](https://osu.ppy.sh/community/forums/topics/762197)

 [Nanahira - Shinchoku Doudesu ka?](https://osu.ppy.sh/beatmapsets/446027) by [BarkingMadDog](https://osu.ppy.sh/users/3475189)
 *written by [Kaifin](https://osu.ppy.sh/users/2596942)*

-[BarkingMadDog](https://osu.ppy.sh/users/3475189) is no stranger to both the Loved category AND mapping Nanahira songs, but Shinchoku Doudesu ka is certainly one of his most notable maps.
+[BarkingMadDog](https://osu.ppy.sh/users/3475189) is no stranger to both the Loved category *and* mapping Nanahira songs, but Shinchoku Doudesu ka is certainly one of his most notable maps.
 From the cross screen jumps to the somewhat questionable background, everything about this map is incredibly iconic and both a blast to watch as well as play.
 Be on the lookout for some impressive plays if this map makes it to the leaderboards!

 [![](/wiki/shared/news/2018-06-17-project-loved-week-of-june-17th/osu/anarchy-road.jpg)](https://osu.ppy.sh/community/forums/topics/762198)

 [Carpenter Brut - Anarchy Road](https://osu.ppy.sh/beatmapsets/345086) by [Voyen](https://osu.ppy.sh/users/2920725)
 *written by [Kaifin](https://osu.ppy.sh/users/2596942)*

 Anarchy Road has been a staple of multiplayer lobbies since it was first uploaded in 2015, and it's quite easy to see why.
-The map is perfectly synchronized with the song in terms of intensity, starting off chill and eventually building to a huge peak in difficulty at the 2 minute mark.
+The map is perfectly synchronized with the song in terms of intensity, starting off chill and eventually building to a huge peak in difficulty at the two-minute mark.
 With over 160 favourites, Anarchy Road is a community favourite and a clear choice for Loved.

 [![](/wiki/shared/news/2018-06-17-project-loved-week-of-june-17th/osu/kyouki-chinden.jpg)](https://osu.ppy.sh/community/forums/topics/762199)